escheffel/pymaclab/README.markdown

 Usage
 -----
 The below code snippet is indicative of how PyMacLab can be used in an environment such as IPython.
-Since the library is still undergoing change, it is always advisable to enter the subdirectory contained the test.py test-script and inspect/run this to better understand PyMacLab's syntax.
+Since the library is still undergoing change, it is always advisable to enter the subdirectory containing the test.py test-script and inspect/run this to better understand PyMacLab's syntax.
 ```python
 import pymaclab as pm